 Our team of coaches at CaseCoach are all former consultants and interviewers who are among the alumni of top firms such as McKinsey, BCG and Bain.
 They’re available to take you through mock interviews in a realistic setting and provide you with personal feedback and practical advice.
 Get some tips on choosing the right coach in our article about how consulting interview coaching can help you prepare for interviewing with a top firm.

-4. Watch or listen to lectures on case interview preparation
+4. Watch or listen to video classes on case interview preparation

 When you’re preparing for a consulting interview at short notice, it’s important to make the most of every moment.
-Watching or listening to lectures is a great way to fit some extra case interview preparation into your day, perhaps on a commute or during a long walk or run.
+Watching or listening to video classes is a great way to fit some extra case interview preparation into your day, perhaps on a commute or during a long walk or run.

 We recommend watching videos of interviews where clear feedback is provided by a present or former consultant or interviewer, so you can build a clear picture of what a great case interview looks like in practice.
-In our Interview Prep Course, you’ll find a comprehensive series of video lectures on all the dimensions of the case interview.
+In the Case Interview Prep Course, included in our Consulting Interview Prep Toolkit, you’ll find a comprehensive series of video classes on all the dimensions of the case interview.
 The course also includes videos of former top consulting interviewers giving case interviews to candidates and providing feedback on their performance.

 5. Don’t forget to prepare for the fit interview